variejs/docs/configuration.md

 let value = $config.get("app.name");
 ```

-You can also easily set the value
+You can also set the value:

 ```js
 $config.set("app.name", "My New App Name!");